jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authorization/secret-rotation.md

   and encrypted in git repositories using AES256 symmetric keys.
   They are treated as code,
-  meaning that to be rotated a
+  which means that
   [manual approval](https://fluidattacks.com/about/security/#PR)
-  needs to be obtained.
+  is required to rotate them.
   These secrets include KMS keys and other application credentials.